magento/merchdocs/src/configuration/customers/login-as-customer.md

 title: Login as Customer
 ---

 There are times when customers need help with their order.
-To see what they see, store administrators can "Login as Customer," which allows them to see what the customer sees and take actions on their behalf.
+To see what they see, store administrators can use _Login as Customer_, which allows them to see what the customer sees and take actions on their behalf.

 Any actions taken while logged in "as Customer" will be applied to the actual customer's account.